grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-plugin.md

 async testDatasource()
 ```

+For an example of a health check in a frontend data source, see our [datasource-http](https://github.com/grafana/grafana-plugin-examples/blob/edf9f0259d28bc14aaaac4204058f7caab99d6ab/examples/datasource-http/src/DataSource.ts#L84) plugin.

 ## Data frames

-Nowadays there are countless different databases, each with their own ways of querying data.
+There are countless different databases, each with their own ways of querying data.
 To be able to support all the different data formats, Grafana consolidates the data into a unified data structure called _data frames_.

 Let's see how to create and return a data frame from the `query` method.
 In this step, you'll change the code in the starter plugin to return a [sine wave](https://en.wikipedia.org/wiki/Sine_wave).